Slack vs Discord: Everything You Need to Know (2026)

 Slack or Discord: Which should you use?

-However, remember that these two apps are far from your only two options.
+And of course, these two tools are far from your only options.

 Looking for a Slack or Discord alternative?
 Try Pumble